-Payments during the 2024 Olympics
+Payments during the 2024 Paralympics

 As in all the countries of the euro zone, you pay in France in euros.
 One euro is divided into one hundred cents.
 The euro symbol is €.